Bee Nest Removal Cost

 Most bee removal companies carry their own working-at-height equipment to reach hard-to-reach areas such as high alcoves, roof spaces, and eaves.
 However, the use of the specialist equipment will cost money and will likely bump up your overall project costs.

-If you have a bee nest in your wall cavity or roof space, your removal costs will be higher than those associated with bee nests in open spaces such as gardens without limited access.
+If you have a bee nest in your wall cavity or roof space, your removal costs will be higher than those associated with bee nests in open spaces such as gardens with limited access.

 Nest Size